Los Angeles County Sheriff's Department: Misconduct

 In January, 2012 Jazmyne Ha Eng was shot and killed by Deputy Brian Vance outside a mental-health center in Rosemead, where she was a patient.
 Vance said Eng charged him and the other three deputies on the scene with a hammer, making them fear for their lives.
 Eng was 40 years old, weighed 93 pounds and stood five feet one inches tall.
 An internal investigation ruled the killing justifiable, but in February 2014, the county agreed to pay $1.8 million to settle the matter.

 In May 2012, part of the Gang Enforcement Team was accused of being a clique called "Jump Out Boys" after a pamphlet was discovered indicating that members would receive a tattoo after being involved in a shooting, glorifying the incident.
 It drew comparisons to the problematic Rampart Division of the LAPD in the 1990s, who had the same tattoo.

 In June 2012, Deputy Rafael Zelaya was sentenced to six months in jail for stealing drugs from someone while on duty.

 In July 2013 Eugene Mallory was fatally shot in his house while the police alleged that he ran a meth lab, no such drugs were found in his house.

 In July 2013, a federal jury awarded $200,000 to a 69-year-old man who had his rib broken by two sheriff's deputies attempting to arrest him in 2009.
 The jury also ordered Deputy Mark Collins to pay punitive damages of $1,000.

 In October 2013, Deputy Mark Eric Hibner, was convicted by a jury of two counts of domestic violence and three counts of making threats.

 In December 2013, Deputy Michael Anthony Grundynt was sentenced to three years probation for a fleeing the scene of an accident in 2011.
 He had been driving while drunk.

 In March 2014, Deputy Jose Rigoberto Sanchez pleaded no contest to one count each of rape under color of authority and soliciting a bribe.
 He was sentenced to eight years and eight months in prison.
 His rapes happened in 2010 while he was on duty.

 In July 2014, six correctional officers (two deputies, two sergeants and two lieutenants) were convicted by a federal court of interfering with a federal grand jury investigation of the county jail.
-In 2011, the officers obstructed an FBI undercover operation that was using an inmate informant to report on brutality and misconduct by jail deputies.
+In 2011, the officers obstructed an FBI undercover operation which was using an inmate informant to report on brutality and misconduct by jail deputies.
+Overall, a total of 21 LASD officers were convicted or pleaded guilty to federal civil rights violations, obstruction of justice, conspiracy to obstruct justice, falsifying reports, bribery, and firearm violations.

 Personnel, programs and equipment

-The Los Angeles County Sheriff's Department is the largest sheriff's department and the fourth largest local policing agency in the United States.
+The Los Angeles County Sheriff's Department is the largest sheriff's department and the third largest local policing agency in the United States.
 There are approximately 17,926 employees; over 9,972 sworn deputies and 7,954 non sworn members (professional staff).